electron-react-boilerplate/docs/docs/packaging.md

 $ yarn package
 ```

-The packaged app will be inside the `/release` directory.
+The packaged app will be inside the `release` directory.

 ## Building to Multiple Platforms